 Certification of Training for Community Service Chaplains

-The International Association of Community Service Chaplains along with its partner the Church of God Chaplains Commission stand ready to certify those who have been recommended by the local church and pastor, as Community Service Chaplains providing all required training and assessments have been otherwise met.
+The International Association of Community Service Chaplains and its partner, the Church of God Chaplains Commission, stand ready to certify those the local church and pastor have recommended as Community Service Chaplains, providing all required training and assessments have been otherwise met.

-Certification by the TIACSC does not constitute official ecclesiastical licensing in the Church of God or any other church organization, but rather, it is a departmental credential training for chaplaincy purposes only.
+Certification by the TIACSC does not constitute official ecclesiastical licensing in the Church of God or any other church organization.
+Instead, it is a departmental credential training for chaplaincy purposes only.

-All Chaplains, prior to certification, must complete the proper application, pass a criminal background check and pay all necessary and applicable fees.
+Before certification, all Chaplains must complete the proper application, pass a criminal background check and pay all necessary and applicable fees.

 Certification of Training is taken very seriously by The International Association of Community Service Chaplains.
-It is viewed as a tool for present and future chaplaincy involvement, both in the church and the community.
-Certification is therefore a valued commodity, which must be sought after, earned and retained through discipline, ethical conduct and respect.
+It is viewed as a tool for present and future chaplaincy involvement in the church and the community.
+Certification is, therefore, a valued commodity that must be sought after, earned, and retained through discipline, ethical conduct, and respect.

 All chaplains who apply for a Chaplaincy ID Card will require the approval of their pastor, overseer, or Agency Liaison to confirm the application.